 Phil has been keeping up with the collaboration tools and various technologies to make remote work happen.
-He has developed impressive processes for both teams who are working remotely as well as a specific training for managers who are working with remote teams.
-In this interview we discuss management, trust, tools (of course), leadership, and more.
+He has developed impressive processes for both teams who are working remotely as well as specific training for managers who are working with remote teams.
+In this interview, we discuss management, trust, tools (of course), leadership, and more.

 My anywhere office is mainly my home.
 I’m a stay-at-home dad with two kids.
 So the beauty of my work anywhere situation is that I get to spend a lot of time with my kids.
 But I can also work from almost anywhere so I just work from wherever I want to or wherever I need to.

 For me, it’s work-life integration.
 I love that I don’t have to compartmentalize my life.
 There are so many options for how to get work done because technology is ubiquitous and can be everywhere.
 And of course, the other side of that is that sometimes it’s not easy to draw a line in the sand.